All that glitters isn't gold: tourist scams are specifically designed to part you from your hard-earned cash, not to provide you with any value.

-It's called a diversion: something happens around you, you are briefly distracted, and by the time you realize what's happened it's too late.
+It's called a diversion and it's one of the most common scams: something happens around you, you are briefly distracted, and by the time you realize what's happened it's too late.

 4. Internet Scams

-There are hundreds of major internet scams around and just because you're on the road doesn't mean you're protected - in fact, it may be the opposite.
+There are zillions of major online scams and just because you're on the road doesn't mean you're protected - in fact, it may be the opposite.

 Apart from the well-known Nigerian email scams and its imitators, a computer is a tempting place to do evil.
 Technology has advanced to such a point that it can track your keystrokes when you type in account numbers and passwords, so keep your Internet banking off public computers.

-If you think you'll need to use a computer often, bring your own laptop.
-Or your tablet.
+If you think you'll need to use a computer often, bring your own.
 But don't use an internet cafe for anything more than sending basic email or Skyping.

 5. Confidence Trick Scams

-- Your first night: you might be approached at the airport or bus station by touts offering great discounts if you stay in their hotel - don't.
-Most often you'll pay more.
+- Upon arrival: you might be approached at the airport or bus station by touts offering great discounts if you stay in their hotel - don't.
+Most often you'll pay more, for less.
 Make a reservation or know where you're going for your first night and save yourself the hassle.

 Beware the official uniform!